crose72/OperationSquirrel/squirreldefender/README.md

 #### Clock skew error when Jetson no longer has wifi connection

 When the Jetson has no internet connection the system time defaults to 1969.
 Since you're probably working in the present (2025 and beyond), any files you've touched will likey have a timestamp in the present.
 This timestamp is after 1969 by a lot.
 So if you go to compile the squirreldefender program the compiler will notice that the files have a timestamp millions of seconds in the future, resulting in a clock skew when recompiling.
-To solve this issue, create a systemd service to automatically move the system time to a few seconds after the latest timestamp in the OperationSquirrel repo.
+To solve this issue, create a systemd service to automatically move the system time to a few seconds after the latest timestamp in the operationsquirrel repo.

 The `setup.sh` should take care of this, but here is the manual setup for your benefit.